MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 | MR        | The .NET Framework version 4.0–4.6 (CLR 4.0) | `Add-WindowsFeature -Name NET-Framework-45-Features, NET-Framework-45-Core, NET-Framework-45-ASPNET, NET-WCF-Services45, NET-WCF-TCP-PortSharing45` |
 | MR        | Visual C++ Redistributable Packages for Visual Studio 2013 | See [Microsoft Visual C++ Redistributable Packages for Visual Studio 2013](https://support.microsoft.com/en-us/help/3179560). |

-### Download setup scripts from LCS
+### <a name="downloadscripts"></a> Download setup scripts from LCS

 We have provided several scripts to help improve the setup experience.
 Follow these steps to download the setup scripts from LCS.

 > [!IMPORTANT]
-> The scripts must be downloaded and executed from a computer in the domain that Finance and Operations is installed on.
+> The scripts must be executed from a computer in the same domain the on-premises infrastructure is in.

 1. Sign in to [LCS](https://lcs.dynamics.com/v2).
 2. On the dashboard, select the **Shared asset library** tile.
 3. On the **Model** tab, in the grid, select the **Dynamics 365 for Operations - On-premises Deployment scripts** row.
 4. Select **Versions**, and download the latest version of the zip file for the scripts.
 5. Right-click the zip file, and select **Properties**.
 Then, in the dialog box, select the **Unblock** check box.
+6. Copy the zip file to the machine that will be used to execute the scripts.
-6. Unzip the files into a folder that is named **infra**.
+7. Unzip the files into a folder that is named **infra**.

+> [!IMPORTANT}
+> Ensure all edits are made to the ConfigTemplate.xml in this folder.

-### Describe your configuration
+### <a name="describeconfig"></a> Describe your configuration

 This section provides information about the scripts that you must run.
 The scripts are discussed in the order that you must run them in.
 To run the scripts, fill in the template file at $(downloadPath)\\ConfigTemplate.xml.
 The ConfigTemplate.xml file describes the Service Fabric clusters, the certificates that are used to configure them, and the accounts that must be granted access to the relevant certificates.